Wisdom-Trek / Creating a Legacy

 I am Guthrie Chamberlain….reminding you to ’Keep Moving Forward,’ ‘Enjoy your Journey,’ and ‘Create a Great Day…Everyday’!
 See you tomorrow for Worldview Wednesday!

-If you would like to listen to any of the past 1312 daily treks or read the associated journals, they are all available at Wisdom-Trek.com.
+If you would like to listen to any of our past 1326 treks or read the Wisdom Journal, they are all available at Wisdom-Trek.com.
 I encourage you to subscribe to Wisdom-Trek on your favorite podcast player, so each day will be downloaded to you automatically.